top of page

 Success!
 TWO Non-Molestation Orders Removed in the First Hearings!

-In TWO recent hearings, we have been successful in having the non-molestation order removed in the very first hearing.
+In two recent hearings, Court Help Limited has been successful in having the non-molestation order removed in the very first hearing.
 Here is the tale, of two client's success and relief of having an unfair non-molestation order removed.

 Justice!
 Fighting a Non-Molestation Order